 It’s a good idea to save Corrupt Boon for Armor of Earth.
 It turns the stability into fear, giving a free stun and distance builder, and the protection into vulnerability, which boosts damage against the elementalist very slightly.

 When I fight mesmers, I always try to keep my distance.
 Even though the main Greatsword attack does get stronger the further I am, it’s better to take the slightly boosted damage than it is to leave myself close to a mesmer’s phantasms and illusions in case the mesmer uses Mind Wrack to shatter the clones on me for spike damage.
-Distance also helps me avoid the more threatening melee weapons most mesmers use.
+Distance also helps me avoid the more threatening melee weapons some mesmers use.

 It’s important to know mesmers are very vulnerable to conditions.
 The only tools they have to cleanse them — Arcane Thievery and Null Field — have long cooldowns and are limited in how much they cleanse.